wp-plugins/contact-form-7-signature-addon/readme.txt

 It depends on your form layout but once again, you can do this by using basic CSS instructions.
 The plugin will deal with window size and device orientation automatically updating itself to match the right size.

-The only thing you have to do is override the field wrapper (not the canvas itself) size like this :
+The only thing you have to do is apply width and/or height styles *to the field wrapper, not the canvas*, like this :
 `
 @media screen and (max-width: 768px) {
     .wpcf7-form-control-signature-wrap {